HansTibberio/laura_core/README.md

 }
 ```

-This executes the move e2e4 (pawn to e4) and assert the updated board position.
+This executes the move e2e4 (pawn to e4) and asserts the updated board position.

 ## **License**